kelvinlockwood/policies/dpa.md

 * Regular application security penetration tests are conducted by different vendors.
 These tests include high-level server penetration tests across various parts of our platform (i.e. Dashboard, Designer, Editor, Hosted Sites), as well as security-focused source code reviews.

 ‍
 ##### Internal Protocol & Training

 * All new employees are given security and data privacy training, tailored to their job functions.
 * All employees undergo regular security best practices and data privacy training.
 * All developers undergo advanced application security and privacy training.
 * All new product changes and improvements undergo a data privacy assessment before any projects proceeds to implementation.
 ‍

 ##### Subprocessor Controls

 * FCC only uses cloud providers that have confirmed they have implemented and maintain Security Measures in compliance with Article 32 of the GDPR, in storing and keeping secure Personal Information.

-‍

 ##### Technical and Organisational Measures to provide assistance to the Controller

 * FCC has a dedicated security and privacy team to respond to Controller requests and inquiries.
 Taking into account the nature of the Processing and to the extent reasonably possible, FCC will assist Controller in fulfilling its obligations in relation to Data Subject requests and compliance obligations under applicable Data Protection Laws.
-This team can be contacted at [privacy@FCC.com](mailto:privacy@FCC.com).
+This team can be contacted at [mail@fc.club](mailto:mail@fc.club).
 * FCC will not disclose Personal Information to any third party without Customer’s consent.
 If requested or required by a competent governmental authority to disclose the Personal Information, to the extent legally permissible and practicable, FCC will provide Customer with sufficient prior written notice in order to permit Customer the opportunity to oppose any such disclosure.

-‍

-‍

 ‍